FredrikAppelros/coffee-adventure/chapters/00-types.coffee.md

 These values will come in handy later on when we need our code to react to different circumstances.

+There's one more thing that you will run across, but that's not a data type, and that is *comments*.
+Comments are not actually part of the code, but simply small pieces of text that the programmer adds to clarify things.
+The computer will just skip these lines.
+Comments are created with the `#` charater:

+    # This is just a comment and will be ignored by the computer

 That's it for data types; next up is operations!

-<small>1.
-There are some numbers that can never be represented with [perfect accuracy](http://en.wikipedia.org/wiki/Floating_point#Accuracy_problems) using the standard floating point representation.</small>
+<sub>[1] There are some numbers that can never be represented with [perfect accuracy](http://en.wikipedia.org/wiki/Floating_point#Accuracy_problems) using the standard floating point representation.</sub>